DataLayerHost/email-txms-observer/README.md

   - Each line is new message
   - Don't use extra text or signature
   - Raw text is used, no html

+## Code

+Currently Blockbook streamer is supported.

+You should set URL of streamer for `mainnet` and `testnet` directly in the code.

+You can enable debug information with set `debug` to true.

 ## Epigram

 > 「Cryptoni Confidimus」